-ART 140 - The Art Of Film
+ART140 - The Art of Film

-(IAI: F2 908) Introduces film as an art form, emphasizing a study of the aesthetic and production elements of the medium, including narrative, directorial style, cinematography, acting and editing.
+Introduces film as an art form, emphasizing a study of the aesthetic and production elements of the medium, including narrative, directorial style, cinematography, acting and editing.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)

-ART 141 - History Of Art I
+ART141 - History of Art

-(IAI: F2 901) Studies major periods of painting, sculpture and architecture in Western Civilization emphasizing major artistic styles and periods from prehistoric art through the Middle Ages.
+IAI: F2 901 Studies major periods of painting, sculpture and architecture in Western Civilization emphasizing major artistic styles and periods from prehistoric art through the Middle Ages.
 Examines works of art as expressions of the ideas and beliefs of artists within their cultural and social contexts.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)

-ART 142 - History Of Art II
+ART142 - History of Art II

-(IAI: F2 902) Studies the historical development of the visual arts (painting, drawing, printmaking, sculpture and architecture) in Western society, focusing on major artistic styles and movements from the pre-Renaissance to the present.
+IAI: F2 902 Studies the historical development of the visual arts (painting, drawing, printmaking, sculpture and architecture) in Western society, focusing on major artistic styles and movements from the pre-Renaissance to the present.
 Examines works of art as expressions of the ideas and beliefs of artists within their cultural and social contexts.
 Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture 0 hours lab)
+(PCS1.1,3 credit hours - 3 hours lecture 0 hours lab)

-ART 146 - Women In Art
+ART146 - Women in Art

-(IAI: F2 907D; satisfies Human Relations Requirement) Examines selected visual art works (paintings, drawings, prints, and sculptures) that express the experience and construction of the gender identity of women across time.
+IAI: F2 907D Examines selected visual art works (paintings, drawings, prints, and sculptures) that express the experience and construction of the gender identity of women across time.
 Surveys the roles of women in art as subjects, patrons, and artists from the Paleolithic Era to the 21st Century.
 Prerequisite(s): None.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+(PCS1.1,3 credithours-3 hours lecture, 0 hours lab)

-ART 151 - Beginning Photography I
+ART151 - Beginning Photography I